jcchurch/APSUWebCamp/Slides/Day03-SemanticTags.md

-% Day 2 on Semantics
+% Day 3 on HTML Semantics
 % Sponsored by GOOGLE!

 # Review